Calorado/Skanda/README.md

 ```
 Then simply add the header file anywhere you need.

-The API is very simple and straighforward.
+The API is very simple and straightforward.
 To compress you might do something like this:
 ```cpp
 uint8_t* outputBuf = new uint8_t[skanda::skanda_compress_bound(inputSize)];
 size_t compressedSize = skanda::skanda_compress(inputBuf, inputSize, outputBuf, level);